Livin’ la buena vida in beautiful Spain

 Basilica de La Sagrada Familia’s Tower of Christ is set to be completed in 2026, on the 100th death anniversary of Gaudí

-Inside Basilica de La Sagrada Familia, columns that look like bones rise to the heavens
+Inside the Basilica de La Sagrada Familia, columns that look like bones rise to the heavens

 Barcelona